 If you’re a DPS and don’t fancy waiting, FATEs are the way to go.
 FATEs are special boss fights that spawn randomly in the world.
 They can be tough, so make sure you tackle them with friends or find a squad with the Duty Finder to assist you.
 They don’t reward as much EXP as Dungeons, Trials, or Guildhests, but they’re quicker to get into.
 In the case of all these endgame activities, they will turn up in your Challenge Log, too, helping you out even more if you’re aiming to do some FFXIV fast leveling.

-And there you go, now you have no excuse not to reach the highest echelons of this fantastical massively multiplayer game now that you have this FFXIV leveling guide.
-Of course, now that Shadowbringers is here, you can try out the new FFXIV Gunbreaker Job and soon the YoRHA: Dark Apocalypse raid.
-From there, we hope you enjoyed your high-octane speed run through the gorgeous world of Eorzea, and that you made some friends on the way.
+And there you have it, there are no more excuses not to reach the highest echelons of this fantastical massively multiplayer game now that you have this FFXIV leveling guide.
+We hope you enjoyed your high-octane speed run through the gorgeous world of Eorzea, and that you made some friends on the way.